 Strengthening and expanding the communication and collaboration with the authorities, agencies, and small and medium sized enterprises (SME) responsible for touristic activities.

 Strengthening interdisciplinary dialogue and research between natural and social sciences about values in nature conservation, protected area management and sustainable development.

+The local communities and municipalities to increase their willingness and their legal possibilities to deal with negative impacts of tourism or with overtourism, e.g. by limiting overnight capacities.